Learning graphical models from data

 This is the Python JAX implementation for DiBS (Lorch et al. 2021), a fully differentiable method for joint Bayesian inference of the DAG and parameters of general, causal Bayesian networks.

 In this implementation, DiBS inference is performed with the particle variational inference method SVGD (Q. Liu and Wang 2019).
-Since DiBS and SVGD operate on continuous tensors and solely rely on Monte Carlo estimation and gradient ascent-like updates, the inference code leverages efficient vectorized operations, automatic differentiation, just-in-time compilation, and hardware acceleration, fully implemented with JAX.
+Since DiBS and SVGD operate on continuous tensors and solely rely on Monte Carlo estimation and gradient ascent-like updates, the inference code leverages efficient vectorised operations, automatic differentiation, just-in-time compilation, and hardware acceleration, fully implemented with JAX.

 Documentation.